PicoMLX/PicoAIProxy/README.md

 ### Introduction

-SwiftOpenAIProxy is a server-side Swift reverse proxy created for iOS and macOS GPT wrappers.
-SwiftOpenAIProxy secures your OpenAI API while only granting access to paying users.
-SwiftOpenAIProxy is written in server-side Swift so Swift developers can easily customize it.
+SwiftOpenAIProxy is a server-side Swift reverse proxy.
+It's built for iOS and macOS GPT wrappers.
+The tool protects your OpenAI API, limiting access to paid users only.
+Written in server-side Swift, it allows easy customization for Swift developers.

 ### Background